aturs3001/ai-math-tutor/README.md

 ### Core Features

-1. **User Authentication**: Simple email login or Google Sign-In support
+1. **User Authentication**: Google Sign-In or simple email login
 2. **Personal API Keys**: Each user provides their own Gemini API key (stored locally)
 3. **Problem Solver**: Input any math problem and receive detailed, step-by-step solutions
-4. **📷 File Upload**: Upload images, PDFs, or Word documents containing math problems
-5. **📚 Study Mode**: Interactive guided learning with progressive hints
+4. **📚 Study Mode**: Interactive guided learning with progressive hints
-6. **Practice Quizzes**: Generate AI-powered practice problems with immediate feedback
+5. **Practice Quizzes**: Generate AI-powered practice problems with immediate feedback
-7. **Multiple Topics**: Support for algebra, geometry, calculus, trigonometry, statistics, and linear algebra
+6. **Multiple Topics**: Support for algebra, geometry, calculus, trigonometry, statistics, and linear algebra
-8. **Adaptive Difficulty**: Choose between easy, medium, hard, or mixed difficulty levels
+7. **Adaptive Difficulty**: Choose between easy, medium, hard, or mixed difficulty levels
-9. **Math Symbol Palette**: Interactive palette for inserting mathematical symbols and LaTeX commands
+8. **Math Symbol Palette**: Interactive palette for inserting mathematical symbols and LaTeX commands
-10. **Live LaTeX Preview**: Real-time rendering of mathematical notation using KaTeX
+9. **Live LaTeX Preview**: Real-time rendering of mathematical notation using KaTeX

 ---

-## 🆕 Recent Updates

-### v1.1.0 - LaTeX Rendering & JSON Parsing Fixes

-**Fixed:**

-- **Critical**: Resolved JSON parsing errors when Gemini API returns markdown-wrapped responses
-- **Critical**: Fixed LaTeX rendering where `\frac` and `\sqrt` commands displayed incorrectly (e.g., "rac{1}{2}" now renders as proper fractions)
-- Math expressions now render properly in step results, final answers, and quiz feedback
-- Improved error handling with structured fallback responses

-**Added:**

-- `ensureMathDelimiters()` helper for automatic LaTeX detection and wrapping
-- Enhanced backslash escape handling for LaTeX-in-JSON compatibility
-- Trailing comma removal for malformed JSON responses
-- LaTeX category in Math Symbol Palette with common commands

----
+## 🎯 Key Features

+### Problem Solver Mode

+- Type any math problem directly into the text area
+- Use LaTeX notation for formatted equations (e.g., `$x^2$` or `$\frac{1}{2}$`)
+- Interactive math symbol palette with 9 categories (Basic, Algebra, Calculus, Trig, Greek, etc.)
+- Live preview shows your math formatted in real-time
+- Receive step-by-step solutions with detailed explanations
+- All mathematical expressions rendered beautifully with KaTeX

-## 📚 Study Mode Feature
+### Study Mode

 The AI Math Tutor includes an interactive Study Mode where students collaborate with the AI to solve problems step-by-step!

-### How Study Mode Works
+**How Study Mode Works:**

 1. **Enter a Problem**: Type any math problem you want to learn
 2. **AI Breaks It Down**: The AI analyzes your problem and creates 3-6 guided steps
 3. **Work Through Steps**: Attempt each step yourself - this is where real learning happens!
 4. **Get Progressive Hints**: If stuck, request up to 3 increasingly detailed hints per step
 5. **Check Your Work**: Submit your answer and get instant, encouraging feedback
-6. **View Solutions**: If needed, reveal the solution for any step
-7. **Track Progress**: See your overall performance at the end
+6. **Track Progress**: See your overall performance at the end

-### Study Mode Benefits
+**Study Mode Benefits:**

 - **Active Learning**: Don't just see solutions - discover them yourself
 - **Progressive Hints**: From gentle reminders to strong guidance
 - **Immediate Feedback**: Know right away if you're on track
 - **Encouraging Tone**: AI provides supportive feedback even for wrong answers
 - **Concept Reinforcement**: Each step reinforces mathematical concepts

+### Quiz Mode

+- Generate AI-powered practice problems on any topic
+- Choose difficulty level (Easy, Medium, Hard, Mixed)
+- Select number of questions (1-10)
+- Receive immediate feedback on your answers
+- Track your score and performance
+- Review correct answers with explanations

 ---